Waffle House shooting in Indianapolis leaves 1 dead, 5 injured, police say

-INDIANAPOLIS — (AP) — A shooting at a Waffle House restaurant in Indianapolis early Monday morning killed a woman and wounded five other victims, police said.
+INDIANAPOLIS — (AP) — One woman was killed and five more were wounded when an argument escalated to gunfire at a Waffle House restaurant in Indianapolis early Monday, police said.

-Officers responded to a report of a shooting at the restaurant on Lynhurst Drive around 12:30 a.m., the Indianapolis Metropolitan Police Department said in a statement.
+Officers responded to a report of a shooting at the restaurant around 12:30 a.m., the Indianapolis Metropolitan Police Department said in a statement.

-The wounded victims included a woman and three men, who all were listed in stable condition.

-A sixth man traveled separately to a hospital with a gunshot wound from the shooting and was listed in critical condition, police said.
+A sixth man who was shot traveled separately to a hospital and was listed in critical condition, police said.

-Investigators believe an altercation between two groups of people at the restaurant escalated to gunfire.
+Investigators believe an altercation between two groups at the restaurant escalated to gunfire.
 It was not immediately clear if any of the victims fired shots, police said.

-No arrests were immediately made after the shooting as police continued to investigate.

 Two police officers remained at the scene Monday morning around 10 a.m. as members of the Indianapolis-Marion County forensic services agency crime scene unit entered the building.
 Law enforcement took down police tape that barricaded the restaurant's parking lot around 10:30 a.m.